Yosi, the Regretful Spy

-The series, which debuted on April 29, 2022, stars a cast of Argentines and Uruguayans actors.
-A month after its premiere, in May 2022 it was renewed for a second season.
+The series, which debuted on April 29, 2022, stars a cast of Argentine and Uruguayan actors.
+A month after its premiere, in May 2022 it was renewed for a second season, premiered on October 27, 2023.
 In November 2022, Yosi, the Regretful Spy won the Silver Condor Awards for Best Drama Series, and Bassani for Best Leading Actor in Drama.

 Premise

-Yosi, the regretful spy follows José Pérez, an intelligence agent of the Argentine Federal Police, who is assigned to infiltrate a Jewish community, to gather information about the "Andinia Plan", which seeks to establish a Jewish state in Patagonia.
-This plan was later used to perpetrate two terrorist attacks on Argentine soil: the bombing on the Israeli embassy in 1992 –in which no culprits were determined–, and on the Argentine Israeli Mutual Association in 1994 –in which several accessories after the fact were convicted–.
+Yosi, the Regretful Spy follows José Pérez, an intelligence agent of the Argentine Federal Police, who is assigned to infiltrate a Jewish community, to gather information about the "Andinia Plan", which seeks to establish a Jewish state in Patagonia.
+This plan was later used to perpetrate two terrorist attacks on Argentine soil: the bombing on the Israeli embassy in 1992 –in which no culprits were determined–, and on the Argentine Israeli Mutual Association in 1994 –in which several accessories after the event were convicted–.